 Go ahead and learn a language at your own pace and in a way that keeps you motivated.

-If you get stuck with a program or course that you find boring, you are very likely to stop soon.
+If you get stuck with a program or course that you find annoying, you are very likely to stop soon.

 But don’t give up.
 Look for something else.
 There are many online sites, programs, and tutors that will work for you.